DanWaLes/age-verification/README.md

 ### Inside scope
 Below is an incomplete list of age ranges that are supported.

 Laws marked with an asterix require forced-identification.
-Users with root access are technically able to bypass forced-identification checks and redefine the DOB and common age range value of all users.
+Users with root access are technically able to bypass forced-identification checks and redefine the DOB and common age range number of all users.
 #### Common age range 0
 * `>=0 - <13`
 * `>=13 - <16`